-- the Auditor's audit strategy for the financial period to 31 January 2020 which included a report from the Auditor describing their arrangements to manage auditor independence and received confirmation of their independence; and - the extent of non-audit services provided by the external Auditor.
+- the Auditor's audit strategy for the financial year ended 31 January 2021 which included a report from the Auditor describing their arrangements to manage auditor independence and received confirmation of their independence; and - the extent of non-audit services provided by the external Auditor.
+There were no non-audit fees for the year ended 31 January 2021.
 The non-audit fees in the period from 4 January 2019 to 31 January 2020 paid to KPMG Channel Islands Limited were for providing procedural services related to the initial listing of the Company.
-The fees charged for these services were US\$74,000 (see note 4 on page 37).
-The Committee does not believe that this has impaired the Auditor's independence and has confirmed the services provided are permitted under the non-audit services policy of the Company.
+The fees charged for these services were US\$74,000 (see note 4 on page 44).
+The Committee does not believe that impaired the Auditor's independence and confirmed the services provided are permitted under the non-audit services policy of the Company.